michaelbragagnolo/MasterThesis/README.md

 Logging tools are essential for **monitoring the activity of an ongoing experiment.**
 The `Logging` module of Avalanche is used to display each plugin metric during training and evaluation.

+#### 4. CONCLUSION
+On-device training is subject to many real world constraints, strict computational and memory limitations.
+In this thesis work, I want to show that a proper fine-tuned continual learning strategy can provide an efficient and effective approach for sustainable on-device personalization while controlling forgetting on previously acquired knowledge.